Chart Color Schemes

 Age

-Padstow's median age exceeds the national pattern
+Padstow's population is slightly older than the national pattern